 Potential Rental Income

-Since the housing market is on fire in San Diego, adding an ADU to your existing property as a rental unit can be a great investment - if it’s done properly.
+Since there is a shortage of homes on the market in San Diego and prices continue to increase, adding an ADU to your existing property as a rental unit can be a great investment - if it’s done thoughtfully and properly.
 Building a granny flat or ADU is a smart investment if:

 - You plan to own the home long-term and can rent it for many years.